susancodes/Your-BFF/README.md

 ## About the Developer

 [Susan Chin](https://www.linkedin.com/in/susanschin) is part of the Summer 2015 Hackbright Academy Full-Time Software Engineering Immersive Fellowship for women.
-This is her final project to showcase what she's learned within 10 weeks of the program.
+The fellowship is a total of 10-weeks long with the first half focused on structured lectures and lab time and the second half focused on a personal project.
+This is Susan's project to showcase what she's learned from the accelerated program.